conradconrad/Amelia-Carter/cv.md

 **PhD Student** University of Pennsylvania

-History and Sociology of Science, entered 2023
+History and Sociology of Science, 2023 Cohort

 **Master of Science,** University of Utah

 Environmental Humanities, May 2023

-Thesis: Gazing at Queer Ecological Precarity: A Critical Cultural Geography of Fire Island, New York
+Thesis: _Gazing at Queer Ecological Precarity: A Critical Cultural Geography of Fire Island, New York_

 **Bachelor of Arts,** SUNY Purchase